emresertoz/PeriodSuite/README.md

 If you want to go straight from a hand picked Fermat type hypersurface `g` to `f` then type:

-    Magma> ph := PeriodHomotopy([g,f]:straight:=true);
+    Magma> ph := PeriodHomotopy([g,f]);

 This option is not recommended for typical usage.

 ### Custom deformation path

-If you have a sequence of smooth degree `d` polynomials `f0,f1,..,fr` where `f0` is of Fermat type, then you can type in this sequence into `PeriodHomotopy`.
-For example, with a sequence of 5 elements:
+If you have a sequence of smooth, degree `d` polynomials `f0,f1,..,fr` where `f0` is of Fermat type, then you can type in this sequence into `PeriodHomotopy`.
+Here is an example with a sequence of 5 elements:

     Magma> PeriodHomotopy([f0,f1,f2,f3,f4,f5]);

-Then the period homotopy will be performed on this sequence with `f5` being the target hypersurface.
+The period homotopy will be performed on this sequence with `f5` being the target hypersurface and `fi`'s the only intermediate hypersurfaces.

 ### Non-random deformation path

-Set the option `randomizePath` to `false`.
+Set the option `randomizePath` to `false` to generate a path that will be the same across different runs:

     Magma> PeriodHomotopy([f]:randomizePath:=false);

 ### Precision

-If you want to increase or decrease the precision to which the integration is to be performed, set the `precision` option to the desired *number of digits*.
-By default we try to compute 100 digits of accuracy.
+If you want to increase or decrease the precision with which the integration is to be performed, set the `precision` option to the desired *number of digits*.
+By default we try to compute 100 digits of accuracy, you can increase it as follows:

     Magma> PeriodHomotopy([f]:precision:=500);

 ### Classical periods

-If for some reason you want the entire period matrix of the target hypersurface and not just the rows necessary to identify the Hodge decomposition, you can turn off the option `classicalPeriods`.
+If you want the entire period matrix of the target hypersurface and not just the rows necessary to identify the Hodge decomposition, you can turn off the option `classicalPeriods`:

     Magma> PeriodHomotopy([f]:classicalPeriods:=false);